 In 1916, the Desmarais family of Sainte-Anne-des-Chênes (Ste.
 Anne), Manitoba went west, seeking prosperity in Alberta.
 Within the large family, the three youngest girls were Juliette, 8; Inez; 4; and Nathalia, just 2.

-Within two years, Nathalia’s mother would die from complications following the birth of her 14th child.
+Within three years, Nathalia’s mother would die from complications following the birth of her 14th child.
 With limited resources, the family came to a decision: the three girls would return to Manitoba by train with the help of an elder sister, Laura, who lived in Winnipeg.